subsquid/docs/docs/query-squid/queries.md

 ## Introduction

-OpenReader auto-generates queries from the input `schema.graphql` file.
+OpenReader auto-generates queries from the `schema.graphql` file.
 All entities defined in the schema can be queried over the GraphQL endpoint.

 ## Exploring queries

 Let’s take a look at the different queries you can run using the GraphQL server.
-We’ll use examples based on a typical channel/video schema for reference.
+We’ll use examples based on a typical channel/video schema.

-* Simple entity queries
-* Relation entity queries
-* Filter query results / search queries
-* Sort query results

 ### Simple entity queries

-You can fetch a single entity or multiple entities of the same type using a simple entity query.

 #### **Fetch list of entities**

-Example: Fetch a list of channels:
+Fetch a list of channels:

 ```graphql
 query {